pen-lang/pen/doc/src/references/language/modules.md

 Modules in the same package are referenced by their paths relative to the root directory of the package.

-For example, a module of a file `<package directory>/Foo/Bar.pen` is imported as below.
+For example, a module of a file at `<package directory>/Foo/Bar.pen` is imported as below.

 ```pen
 import 'Foo'Bar